 Asbestos Inspectors.
 Applicants must have successfully completed the training requirements set forth at 454 CMR 28.05(4)(c) and must have, at a minimum:

-A high school diploma and a minimum of six months experience in an occupation comparable to that of asbestos inspection or two months field experience under the direct supervision of a licensed Asbestos Inspector or Management Planner; or
+A high school diploma and a minimum of six months experience in an occupation comparable to that of asbestos inspection or two months field experience under the direct supervision of a licensed Asbestos Inspector or Management Planner on no fewer than 15 inspections; or

 A combination of education and experience equivalent to that set forth in 454 CMR 28.07(5)(b)1(i), as determined by the Director.